Graduados: Flashbacks

 The high-school years of the main characters are depicted in flashbacks, a recurring element.
 For comic effect, the flashbacks were filmed with the actors who played the adult characters instead of younger actors.
 One episode includes a reenactment of the 1980s game show Feliz domingo para la juventud, with an appearance by host Silvio Soldán.
 This episode also features a guest appearance by Andy Kusnetzoff, who later joined the regular cast.
 Another episode has a flashback set in Italpark, an Argentine theme park which closed in 1990.
 Since the Italpark rides are now in Luján, the production moved there to shoot those scenes.

 One episode includes a flashback to San Carlos de Bariloche, the location of the graduation trip (an Argentine prom tradition).
 Pablo Echarri made a guest appearance as the trip's coordinator, and fans of the show were selected in an internet competition to join the trip to Bariloche as extras.
 Another flashback features the Pumper Nic fast-food restaurant and a guest appearance by sportswriter Juan Pablo Varsky.
 Not all flashbacks are focused on the 1980s or high school; some are events from a character's adolescence, such as the shotgun wedding of María Laura and Pablo or her 15th birthday.

 Music

 The program uses 1980s music (usually Argentine rock) extensively, and several Argentine musicians from the decade were invited to make cameo appearances.
-Charly García appears in one episode, discussing the lyrics of his song "Inconciente colectivo" ("Collective Unconscious") with the characters.
+Charly García appears in one episode, discussing the lyrics of his song "Inconsciente colectivo" ("Collective Unconscious") with the characters.
 Fito Páez appears in a flashback, meeting María Laura during a sound check and asking her opinion of his new song "11 y 6".
 Páez resurrected his 1980s look, which differs slightly from his current appearance.